plone/documentation/develop/plone/searching_and_indexing/indexing.rst

       the import step for a *catalog.xml* is run a second time (for example when you reinstall the product), the indexes specified will be destroyed, losing all currently indexed entries, and then re-created fresh (and empty!).
-If you want to workaround this behaviour, you can either update the catalog afterwards or add the indexes yourself in Python code using a custom import handler.
+If you want to workaround this behavior, you can either update the catalog afterwards or add the indexes yourself in Python code using a custom import handler.